 Meal Times Affect Health Outcomes

 With the number of new cancer diagnoses on the rise each year, unwrapping behavioral interventions that could potentially curb outcomes becomes ever increasingly important.
 Much research has scrutinized the relationship between cancer and food, but the vast majority of those studies have focused on feeding patterns.
 For instance, we know that regularly consuming red meat increases the risk for certain types of cancer, while eating plenty of fresh fruits and vegetables has been shown to cut cancer risks.
-Links have also been made between consumption, obesity and increased occurance of cancers.
+Links have also been made between consumption, obesity and increased occurrence of cancers.

 In recent years, researchers have begun to take notice of and shift their focus on investigating the effects of meal timing on health.
 All living organisms under our sun possess an internal biological clock called the circadian rhythm.
 Our circadian rhythms sway every part of our being and are responsible for regulating such bodily processes as sleep and eating cycles, insulin and hormonal levels as well as metabolic functions.
 Disruptions to the body’s natural rhythms can have serious health implications.